felixfan/felixfan.github.io/cv/index.md

 ### Affiliation

-Research assistant, Faculty of Dentistry, The University of Hong Kong
+Postdoctoral fellow, Centre for Genomic Sciences, The University of Hong Kong

 ### Education